 NICEIC Electrical Certificate for Landlords and Moving Home from £79

-Electrical Inspection Certificates ensure the safety of a property’s electrical installation work with a declaration that the new installation, alteration or addition is safe to use at the time it was put into service.
+An Electrical Inspection Certificate is an electrical safety report that ensures the safety of a property’s electrical installation work with a declaration that the new installation, alteration or addition is safe to use at the time it was put into service.
 The issued EICR for your property depends on the extent and type of electrical installation work, inspection and testing, that you have carried out for the building.

 Prices of electrical certificates for landlords are: